vpenso/scripts/etc/sway/README.md

 Wayland is a display server protocol build as successor of the X Window System.
 Display servers using the Wayland protocol are called compositors. [wayld] XWayland is an X Server that runs under Wayland.
 It provides backwards compatibility for legacy X11 applications.

+The Sway configuration in this repository looks like the following screenshot:

 ![Screenshot of Sway with WayBar](screenshot.jpg)

 ## Installation